(Can’t Get No) Satisfaction? Communicate & Increase Demand Flexibility Participation

 Here are some insights from utilities that took action to boost satisfaction for their business customers:

 - Proactively alert customers to power outages and estimated restoration times.
-Even when it’s bad news, they appreciate the heads-up so they can activate contingency plans.
+Even when it’s bad news, they appreciate the heads-up to activate contingency plans.
 Research indicates that 86% of Americans want transparency from the businesses that they work with and for good reason: If customers do not trust their utility, they are less likely to participate in demand flexibility or other utility programs.

 - Keep moving forward with environmental initiatives, even if it seems that few care.
 When business customers learn about how their utility helps protect the environment and restore native fish and wildlife, it’s associated with a significant increase in the utility’s corporate citizen satisfaction score.

 - Create a robust online experience.
 A Salesforce survey revealed that around 85% of consumers research their purchases online before making a decision.
 For utilities, that means connecting with customers to transparently deliver relevant information, while fostering a relationship that can lead to greater enrollment and participation rates for demand flexibility or support for other renewable energy initiatives.

 Results from the J.D.
 Power survey demonstrate that customers reward utilities that communicate, especially when sharing bad news.
 That was further demonstrated in the summer of 2022.
 During a particularly long duration of hot weather, utilities were scrambling to meet demand.
 In one Colorado, residents were locked out of their smart thermostats during an unsolicited demand event, that damaged the reputation of the utility, disincentivizing demand flexibility program participation in the future.
 Meanwhile, California utilities took advantage of a public alert system to urge Californians to conserve energy, which resulted in high opt-in participation rates for demand flexibility programs like demand response or EV managed charging, all while fostering community trust.